 - Build and maintain collaborative links between the College and external partners, such as employers, training providers and higher education institutions

-- Provide, maintain and review the substantial CEIAG resource “My Next Step” available through the college’s Virtual Learning Environment (Moodle) to support learners with their next step decisions
+- Provide, maintain and review the substantial CEIAG resource “My Next Step” available through the College’s Virtual Learning Environment (BKSB) to support learners with their next step decisions

 - Promote and raise the profile of the service both throughout the college and within the local community